Dollar mixed ahead of Fed's interest rate decision

 “If they paint a picture of stronger inflation and growth, the market would take that as dollar-positive,” said Richard Scalone, co-head of foreign exchange at TJM Brokerage in Chicago.

-Among emerging market currencies, the Turkish lira was down 1 percent at 4.646 lira per dollar, while South Africa’s rand firmed 0.2 percent to 13.300 rand per dollar.
+Among emerging market currencies, the Turkish lira TRY= was down 1 percent at 4.646 lira per dollar, while South Africa's rand ZAR= firmed 0.2 percent to 13.300 rand per dollar.

-The British pound dipped to a one-week low of $1.3309, unable to hold gains made on Tuesday when it briefly rose to $1.3424 after British Prime Minister Theresa May saw off a parliamentary rebellion over amendments to a bill for the country’s exit from the European Union next year.
+The British pound dipped to a one-week low of $1.3309 GBP=D3, unable to hold gains made on Tuesday when it briefly rose to $1.3424 after British Prime Minister Theresa May saw off a parliamentary rebellion over amendments to a bill for the country's exit from the European Union next year.

 Slower-than-expected British inflation data on Wednesday also hurt the pound, as it weakened the case for a Bank of England rate rise in August.

-The Canadian dollar, which has fallen heavily in recent weeks on concerns an escalating trade dispute with the United States would hit Canada’s economy hard, rebounded nearly 0.2 percent to C$1.2992, above what was nearly a three-month low of C$1.3068 set last week.
+The Canadian dollar, which has fallen heavily in recent weeks on concerns an escalating trade dispute with the United States would hit Canada's economy hard, rebounded nearly 0.2 percent to C$1.2992 CAD=D4, above what was nearly a three-month low of C$1.3068 set last week.

-The Norwegian crown rallied for a second straight session against the dollar and the euro, hitting its strongest level against the single currency since late October after an upbeat central bank survey raised expectations of tighter monetary policy
+The Norwegian crown rallied for a second straight session against the dollar NOK= and the euro EURNOK=, hitting its strongest level against the single currency since late October after an upbeat central bank survey raised expectations of tighter monetary policy.

 Additional reporting by Tommy Wilkes in LONDON; Shinichi Saoshiro in TOKYO; Editing by Keith Weir and Paul Simao